-We headed from the port into the old Edfu temple complex by way of a horse carriage.
+We visited the Temple of Edfu on a multi-day Nile River cruise from Aswan to Luxor.
+After arriving in Edfu, Egypt, we headed from the Nile River corniche into the old Edfu temple complex by way of a horse carriage.
 It was a pretty eventful ride, as the carriage Laura and her sister were in was almost hit by a truck at the main intersection.
 They knew it was a close call when they could tell their driver was scared.

 The carvings here were probably 20 feet tall and often began at least 6 feet off the ground, making us think a lot about the engineering feats necessary to build and then carve such massive structures.